 NorthStar’s own loader

-The following program is for uploading and downloading older Furuno GPSs like the GP30 that require a cable connection.
+This program is for uploading and downloading older Furuno GPSs like the GP30 that require a cable connection.
 It downloads to a file that SeaMarks can import or export.
 This is an alternative to the built-in down loader of the SeaMarks program.

 Magnetic compass variation tool

-The following program is to calculate the magnetic compass variation.
+This program is to calculate the magnetic compass variation.
 It updates the old version shipped prior to 5/31/00.

 Universal Transverse Mercator converter

-The following program can convert from UTM to Lat/Lon and back.
+This program can convert from UTM to Lat/Lon and back.
 This is a free utility for those that need the capability to work with Universal Transverse Mercator coordinates (like Northings and Eastings).

 SeaMarks Program Waypoints Downloads